New London Academy (Virginia): The Structures

-The Original School Building
+Alumni Hall & The Original School Buildings

-The original campus of 1795 consisted of a roomy academy building, president's house, a large enclosed brick church well, and the kitchen.
-Later in 1839, the original academy building was replaced by a two-story, brick building with a hipped roof, interior end chimneys, and enlarged windows.
+The original campus of 1795 consisted of a two-story, frame building with a hipped roof, interior end chimneys, and enlarged windows.
 The structure was built in Greek Revival style.
+There was also a president's house, a large enclosed brick church, and a kitchen.
+As well as a Smokehouse.
+Nothing is left of the Smokehouse today.
+Later in 1839, the original academy building was replaced by a brick carbon copy, now known as Alumni Hall.
 It was listed on the National Register of Historic Places in 1972.
-The historic building originally had a square frame that would later be updated with a brick structure.
-It also used to have a porch in the front that had white square columns that were original to the structure.
+It also used to be connected to Thomas Hall, as described below.

-1797 Kitchen
+Museum (1797 Kitchen)

 Also on the property is a contributing frame kitchen building.
 The separate kitchen structure came into existence in 1797 because there was a danger of fire in having a kitchen connected to a bigger building.
 The original use, of course, was for the purpose of cooking so there is a central chimney that has two openings and hearths on either side of both rooms.
 Because of the nature of the large fireplaces being useful for cooking, the struggle was to actually heat the building, the fireplaces were much too large to accomplish that need.
 The kitchen structure has had many different uses.
 A few uses were as a storage shed and offices for the faculty staff at the academy.
 In 1890, the structure was used as a music studio.
+It became a museum around the 60s.

 Thomas Hall

 Thomas Hall was built as a boys dormitory in 1916–17, and was named for Principal O. A. Thomas.
 While the original plans for the dorm indicated that it would be a separate structure, the loan required that the money for construction had "...to be a renovation of, or an addition to, an existing building, not a new, freestanding structure."
-The principal at the time, Robert Q. Lowry, was disappointed in this because of his personal vision for the campus of New London Academy.
-The structure was eventually demolished in 1970 though the building it was attached to still stands.
+That building being Alumni Hall, as described above.
+The principal at the time, Robert Q. Lowry, wasn't disappointed in this.
+But despite that, he had a perfect conception the "Pavilion" idea for the campus of New London Academy, that goes back to the construction of the original buildings, by Curle and Jones in 1797.
+The structure was eventually demolished in 1970.